RPNB Biometric Pistol Safe Review (2026)

 Is RPNB good for bedside gun storage?

-RPNB safes can work for bedside storage in low-risk situations, but the reliability issues make them less suitable for emergency defense scenarios where consistent access is critical.
+RPNB safes can work for bedside storage in low-risk situations, but the inconsistent recognition rates make them less suitable for rapid-access scenarios where reliable opening is critical.

 What should I do if the RPNB scanner stops working?